Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 2.3 - Navigating the Code Clouds/README.md

 - Type the following prompt:

     ```
     Generate OpenAPI-style documentation comments for this file, ensuring that all request parameters, response formats, and HTTP status codes are documented.
+Be sure to add inline comments for clarity where needed.
     ```

 - Review the generated **class-level summary** and **method-level comments**.